XingyuZhou989/MobiHoc-2019/venue.md

 ## Getting to Conference Venue

-The conference venue is just 14 km from Catania International Airport (CTA) with direct flights from all major Italian and European Cities.
-From the International Catania Airport, you can get to the hotel either by bus or by taxi.
+The conference venue is just 14 km from Catania–Fontanarossa Airport (CTA) with direct flights from all major Italian and European Cities.
+From Catania–Fontanarossa Airport, you can get to the hotel either by bus or by taxi.
 For bus, there are two alternative routes:

 - Alibus and Bus 935: Take Alibus at the airport and get off at Piazza della Repubblica; then take Bus 935 and get off at La Scogliera, Sheraton Hotel
 - Alibus and Bus 534: Take Alibus at the airport and get off at Piazza Borsellino; then take Bus 534 and get off at La Scogliera, Sheraton Hotel